Phthalic Acid Meaning

-Phthalic acid IUPAC name is 1, 2-,benzenedicarboxylic acid.
-It is a colourless, crystalline organic compound that is usually manufactured and marketed as anhydride.
-In the late twentieth century, annual phthalic anhydride production surpassed 1,000,000 metric tonnes; the majority of it was used as a component of polyesters, such as alkyd resins.
+Phthalic Acid IUPAC name is 1, 2-, benzenedicarboxylic acid.
+It is a colorless, crystalline organic compound that is usually manufactured and marketed as anhydride.
+In the late twentieth century, annual phthalic anhydride production surpassed 1,000,000 metric tons; the majority of it was used as a component of polyesters, such as alkyd resins.

 Phthalic Acid Structure

-The phthalic acid structure is very similar to that of the aromatic carboxylic acid and thus is known as one of the simplest acids of this family.
-As phthalic acid is chemically known as benzene-1,2-dicarboxylic acid, thus it is clear from its naming that phthalic acid structure consists of a benzene ring that is attached with two carboxyl groups at 1 and 2 positions or in other words an additional carboxyl group attached to the benzoic acid at the ortho position.
-Thus the chemical formula of phthalic acid or phthalic acid formula is C6H4(CO2H)2 which means there is a six carbon ring with alternating double bond that makes it aromatic in nature with a carboxyl group ( -COOH) to one of the carbon atom of the aromatic benzene ring and the other carboxyl group ( -COOH) at the ortho position.
+The Phthalic Acid structure is very similar to that of the aromatic carboxylic acid and thus is known as one of the simplest acids of this family.
+As Phthalic Acid is chemically known as benzene-1,2-dicarboxylic acid, thus it is clear from its naming that Phthalic Acid structure consists of a benzene ring that is attached with two carboxyl groups at 1 and 2 positions or in other words an additional carboxyl group attached to the benzoic acid at the ortho position.
+Thus the chemical formula of Phthalic Acid or Phthalic Acid formula is C6H4(CO2H)2 which means there is a six carbon ring with alternating double bond that makes it aromatic in nature with a carboxyl group ( -COOH) to one of the carbon atom of the aromatic benzene ring and the other carboxyl group ( -COOH) at the ortho position.
 This acid is very stable in nature and is considered as weak acid but it reacts vigorously with the strong bases.
-Thus, phthalic acid structure is illustrated below.

 Production of Phthalic Acid

 Phthalic Acid is generated by the catalytic oxidation of naphthalene or ortho-xylene straight to phthalic anhydride and following hydrolysis of the anhydride.